nf-core/readsimulator/docs/usage.md

 ## Introduction

-The pipeline currently supporst simulating amplicon, metagenomic, and target capture sequencing reads.
-The different modes can be selected with `--amplicon`, `--metagenome`, or `--target_capture` respectively.
+The pipeline currently supports simulating amplicon, target capture, metagenome, and wholegenome sequencing reads.
+The different modes can be selected with `--amplicon`, `--target_capture`, `--metagenome`, or `--wholegenome` respectively.

 ## Samplesheet input